Steve-Fenton/astro-accelerator/src/pages/kitchen-sink.md

 Result:

-Inline `code` and a code block.

-    const elem = document.querySelector('.elem');

-A code block with a language set.
+Inline `code` and a code block with a language set.

 ```javascript
 const elem = document.querySelector('.elem');